-Last week, we looked at Google’s integration of user-generated content into their Google My Business platform.
+Last week, we looked at Google’s integration of user-generated content into their Google Business Profile (formerly Google My Business) platform.
 Now, we’re switching to some recent Google Map updates, the focus on hyperlocal search and what this could mean for local visibility.

 It seems Damian Rollison was right on track when he discussed how Google is using attributes to create non-traditional verticals.
 While we didn’t specifically address this point before, Google has attributes that allow a business to indicate, for example, if they are a recycling center.

 Google just published details on new ways to navigate more sustainably.
 While it’s not clear yet how local businesses will be impacted by this, Google’s adjusting maps in such a way could mean an even greater focus on delivering “near me” results to searchers.

 You Need to Prioritize All Local Business Listings – Here’s Why